-By submitting an instrument appointing a proxy(ies) and/or representative(s) to attend, speak and vote at the AGM and/or any adjournment thereof, a member of the Company (i) consents to the collection, use and disclosure of the member's personal data by the Company (or its agents) for the purpose of the processing and administration by the Company (or its agents) of proxies and representatives appointed for the AGM (including any adjournment thereof) and the preparation and compilation of the attendance lists, minutes and other documents relating to the AGM (including any adjournment thereof), and in order for the Company (or its agents) to comply with any applicable laws, listing rules, regulations and/or guidelines (collectively, the "Purposes", (i) warrants that where the member discloses the personal data of the member's proxy(ies) and/or representative(s) to the Company (or its agents), the member has obtained the prior consent of such proxy(ies) and/or representative(s) for the Company (or its agents), the member has obtained the perior and atta of such proxy(ies) and/or representative(s) for the Purposes, and (iii) agrees that the member will indemify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the member shored of varranty.
+By submitting an instrument appointing a proxy(ies) and/or representative(s) to attend, speak and vote at the AGM and/ By submitting an instrument appointing a proxy(ies) and/or representative(s) to attend, speak and vote at the AGM and/ or any adjournment thereof, a member of the Company (i) consents to the collection, use and disclosure of the member's personal data by the Company (or its agents) for the purpose of the processing and administration by the Company (or its agents) of proxies and representatives appointed for the AGM (including any adjournment thereof) and the preparation and compilation of the attendance lists, minutes and other documents relating to the AGM (including any adjournment thereof), and in order for the Company (or its agents) to comply with any applicable laws, listing rules, regulations and/or guidelines (collectively, the "Turposes"), (ii) warrants that where the member discloses the personal data of such proxy(ies) and/or representative(s) for the collection, use and disclosure by the Company (or its agents) of the personal data of such proxy(ies) and/or representative(s) for the collection, use and disclosure by the Company (or its agents), by the personal data of such proxy(ies) and/or representative(s) for the collection, use and disclosure by the Company (or its agents), the another solito of such proxy(ies) and/or representative(s) for the collection, use and disclosure by the Company (or its agents), the another solito of such proxy(ies) and/or representative(s) for the collection, use and disclosure by the company (or its agents), the another solito of any and/or any company control of the company (or its agents), the another solito developed of any and/or the another company control of the another solito developed of any and/or company (or its agents). or representative(s) for the Purposes, and (iii) agrees that the member will indemnify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the member's breach of warranty.